-The Company is expected to have outstanding debt and total capital of approximately \$73.1 million and \$1.1 billion, respectively, after giving effect to: (i) the issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend from the Company to Parent in April 1998; (ii) the contribution by the Company of the Resources Note Receivable to the capital of Resources which will result in the Resources Notes Payable being equal to \$214.0 million as of March 31, 1998 which the Company expects to aggregate approximately \$400.0 million on the Offerings Closing Date; (iii) the prepayment of a portion of the outstanding amounts of the Company Notes payable to Parent by use of certain assets received by the Company from the Resources Dividend; (iv) the repayment in full of the Resources Notes Payable and the Affiliate Payable, which equaled approximately \$214.0 million and \$114.8 million, respectively, as of March 31, 1998 through the issuance of shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus); (v) the sale and issuance of 51.0 million shares of Class A Common Stock in the Offerings (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover of this Prospectus) and the application of net proceeds therefrom to prepay certain amounts outstanding of the Company Notes payable to Parent; and (vi) the issuance of shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus) to prepay approximately \$185.3 million which will constitute all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date, assuming that the Underwriters' over-allotment options are not exercised.
+The Company is expected to have outstanding debt and total capital of approximately \$73.1 million and \$1.1 billion, respectively, after giving effect to: (i) the issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend from the Company to Parent in April 1998; (ii) the prepayment of a portion of the outstanding amounts of the Company Notes payable to Parent by use of certain assets received by the Company from the Resources Dividend and the Resources Note Receivable; (iii) the repayment in full of the Resources Notes Payable and the Affiliate Payable, which equaled approximately \$255.9 million and \$139.5 million, respectively, as of June 30, 1998 through the issuance of shares of Class A Common Stock (at the initial public offering price of \$24.00 per share); (iv) the sale and issuance of 55.0 million shares of Class A Common Stock in the Offerings (at the initial public offering price of \$24.00 per share) and the application of net proceeds therefrom to prepay certain amounts outstanding of the Company Notes payable to Parent; and (v) the issuance of shares of Class A Common Stock (at the initial public offering price of \$24.00 per share) to prepay approximately \$188.1 million which will constitute all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date, assuming that the Underwriters' over-allotment options are not exercised.

 The Company historically has been dependent upon Parent for various services including accounting, auditing, cash management, corporate communications, corporate development, financial and treasury, human resources and benefit plan administration, insurance and risk management, legal, purchasing and tax services.
-Prior to the Offerings Closing Date, the Company and Parent intend to enter into an agreement under which Parent will continue to provide these services to the Company for a period of one year from the Offerings Closing Date.
+The Company and Parent have entered into an agreement under which Parent will continue to provide these services to the Company for a period of one year from the Offerings Closing Date.
 In exchange for the provision of such services, fees will be payable to Parent in the amount of \$1.25 million per month, subject to review and adjustment as the Company reduces the amount of services it obtains from Parent from time to time.
 After the initial term of such agreement, the Company will be required to extend the term of such agreement, engage others to perform such services or perform such services internally.
 No assurance can be given that Parent will continue to provide the Company such services after the initial term of the agreement, or that the cost of such services will not be higher if the Company purchases such services from unaffiliated providers or employs staff to handle such functions internally.